Social Skills / Independent Living Skills

 Description of Services

 Adaptive Alliance participants volunteer in the community at Beloit Meals on Wheels, Caritas, and Soup Kitchens.
 We focus both on functional skills and work skills such as clerical, cleaning, cooking, and laundry.
+Participants practice stress management with crafts and adaptive painting while enjoying social outings such as swimming, music in the park, and SMILES.

 Phone